microsoft/terminal/doc/specs/Keyboard-Selection.md

 ## Abstract

-This spec describes a new set of keybindings that allows the user to create and update a selection without the use of a mouse or stylus.
+This spec describes a new set of non-configurable keybindings that allows the user to update a selection without the use of a mouse or stylus.

 ## Inspiration